 - When to call ‘time’ on your optimisation

-…. then you might be interested in an SEO copywriting tutorial I’ve created with Grassroots Internet Strategy.
+…. then you might be interested in my SEO Writing course.

-It’s a 25-minute SEO accelerator showing you how to optimise your own business website and blog posts and to create content that is loved by your readers and by search engines.
+It’s a 4 part course showing you how to optimise your own business website and blog posts and to create content that is loved by your readers and by search engines.

-After watching the tutorial you will know how to tell if your website or blog is well optimised and the trick to writing optimised (SEO) copy without gambling with your brand.
+After going through the course you’ll be able to find your keywords and optimise your website or blog.
+You’ll also know the trick to writing optimised (SEO) copy without gambling with your brand.

 Easy peasy.
-Find out more and buy it while you’re there.
+Find out more and register while you’re there.